Sundaygar Dearboy: NPFL controversy

 In 2008, Dearboy admitted to being a member of Charles Taylor's defunct National Patriotic Front of Liberia rebel movement.
 During the Truth and Reconciliation Commission (TRC) public hearings, Dearboy said he was forcefully enlisted into the NPFL, in 1992, while searching for his girlfriend in Grand Bassa County.
 Three witnesses stated that Dearboy raped a young woman and murdered several men, women, and children in Grand Bassa County during the civil war.
-Dearboy denied the accusation leveled against him and expressed penitence for his role in the rebel movement, saying, "The past is what no one is in control of.
+Dearboy denied the accusation and expressed penitence for his role in the rebel movement, saying, "The past is what no one is in control of.
 No one is reading my mind except God.
 But I want to say if I hurt anyone during the war, I am sorry, very, very sorry from the depth of my heart.
 I am sorry for whatever role I played during the revolution."

 Personal life

 In an interview with Radio France Internationale in 2015, Dearboy said 19 members of his family died from the 2014 Ebola outbreak.